-- Create four sheets of tin foil approximately 18” long each.
-Lay one sheet of tinfoil over another to create a cross.
+- Create four sheets of aluminum foil each approximately 18 inches long.
+Lay one sheet of foil over another to create a cross.

-- Make another foil cross with the remaining two sheets of tin foil, and position it at an angle over the first cross, creating a jagged circle.
+- Make another foil cross with the remaining two sheets of aluminum foil, and position it at an angle over the first cross, creating a jagged circle.

-- Place the spring-form pan in the center of the foil circle.
+- Place the springform pan in the center of the foil circle.
 Pull the edges of the foil up the sides of the pan and tightly secure on the top edges of the pan.
-Pack the foil closely to the circumference of the pan.
+Pack the foil closely to the sides of the pan.

 - Place the graham crackers in the bowl of a food processor or high-powered blender.
 Pulse into fine crumbs.